WDI-SEA/notes/00-config-deployment/deploy-node/readme.md

 heroku apps:create sitename
 ```

 Where `sitename` is the name of your app.
-This will create a url like: `http://sitename.herokuapp.com`
+This will create a url like: `http://sitename.herokuapp.com` - you'll find that you have to come up with a completely unique name.

 * Commit and push all your data at this point (`git push`).